helrayzr/twitch-nodejs-chatbot-template/README.md

 #### Spotify Song Monitor [Spotify Web API]

-Note: While all of the previous APIs have free tiers, The Spotify Web API requires a Spotify Premium subscription (though if you are using Spotify for your on-stream music, it is likely you have Premium anyway.
-Not choosing your tracks / playlist comes with the risk of playing DRM-protected songs that will get you banned.)
+Note: While all of the previous APIs have free tiers, The Spotify Web API requires a Spotify Premium subscription.

 - Log into your Spotify account on the [Spotify Developer Login Page](https://developer.spotify.com/dashboard/login)
 - Click the "Create an App" button, input a name and description for your app, agree to the terms of service, and then click "Create"